John Darvall

-Sir John Bayley Darvall KCMG, QC (19 November 1809 – 28 December 1883) was an Australian barrister, politician and beneficiary of slavery.
+Sir John Bayley Darvall KCMG, QC (19 November 1809 – 28 December 1883) was an Australian barrister and politician.
 He was a member of the New South Wales Legislative Council between 1844 and 1856 and again between 1861 and 1863.
 He was also a member of the New South Wales Legislative Assembly for three periods between 1856 and 1865.
 He held the positions of Solicitor General and Attorney General in a number of short-lived colonial governments.

 Early life

 Darvall was born into an upper-middle-class Yorkshire family and was educated at Eton and Trinity College, Cambridge.
 Subsequently, he was articled to his uncle, Sir John Bayley at the Middle Temple and was called to the English Bar in 1838.
-He was an awardee of a compensation claim made for 264 slaves totalling £3,461.
+He was an awardee as a trustee to secure an annuity for his step-grandmother, Mary Johnson, of a compensation claim made for 264 slaves totalling £3,461.

 He emigrated to Sydney in 1839 and established a large, private legal practice.
 Darvall accrued significant agricultural and pastoral interests and was a director of several colonial companies, a number of which failed in the depression of the early 1840s.
 He declined a judgeship in Victoria in 1851 and was appointed as a Queen's Counsel in 1857, a CMG in 1869 and a KCMG in 1877.
 Darvall returned to England in 1865 and continued in legal practice.
 He was a great-uncle of Banjo Paterson and related through his sister Emily Mary Barton.